-Any thick, large flake fillet fish that holds together works very well such as:
+Instead of cod, any thick, large flake fish that holds together works very well such as:

 - ling cod